Questions, Answers and Downloads

 The short answer is: NO!

 You may have heard that moving the crossover from 6000 Hz down to 4000 will improve the sound.
 This is true only if you retain the stock K400 mid-range "squawker" horn.
 The speaker simply sounds better because the tweeter is doing the work rather then the drastically outmoded K400 "headache maker" horn!
 The horn itself (not the K55 driver) should be replaced with a modern wood tractrix horn.
 You should do this FIRST, before you upgrade the crossovers!
-The horns from Fastlane Audio are recommended.
-You will not regret it!

 Another reason not to move the crossover down is the lower limit of some stock K77 tweeters will not handle a 4000 Hz crossover.
 The is particularly true of the round-magnet AlNiCo K77.
 It would require replacing the tweeter, which should be the last item on the upgrade priority list.
 The K77, especially the later square magnet version, is not a bad tweeter!